hktosun/hktosun/README.md

-I am a PhD student in Economics at the University.
+I am a PhD student in Economics at the University of Minnesota.
 I study
   - How the expansion of public pre-K affects the child care market
   - How Lyft's acquisition of bikeshare service Motivate affects the competition in the ride share market (with Suleyman Gozen)
   - How effective state grants distributed to child care providers during the Covid-19 pandemic were to keep child care providers open (with Jonathan Borowsky, Elizabeth Davis and Aaron Sojourner)